 In open classroom discussion of epilepsy, teachers may be faced with the unexpected disclosure by a student that they have epilepsy.

 If this occurs, the teacher should guide the discussion to ensure that it is supportive.
-This can effectively illustrate that epilepsy is both real and manageable, and should not affect the judgements we make about people.
-The teacher should be careful not to encourage a level of disclosure that the student may, on reflection, regret.
+Even ask the student to contribute if they feel comfortable.
+This can effectively illustrate that epilepsy is both real and manageable, and not to be feared or judged.

 An educator may be able to visit the school for an education or question and answer session.
 There are also free short courses online for primary school students and resources for secondary school students.

 In the event of an unexpected disclosure in private the teacher can invite the student to talk about it.

 Ask the student if they feel the condition and/or medication is affecting their learning and, if so, ask what you can do to help.
 It is also good to discuss the seizure type(s) the student has and whether they are likely to occur at school.
 This is important so you can recognise a seizure and know what to do.